charlottegiseleweil/pdm_report/src/03_Background.md

 #Background on design strategies for information displays

-\textit{Research into the range for static and dynamic approaches to displaying} ??
+Research into the range for static and dynamic approaches to displaying

 ## Motivation
 > "Excellence in statistical graphics consists of complex ideas communicated with clarity, precision and efficiency."
+>
-> Edward Tufte
+Edward Tufte

+### Intro
-### IntroExplore the design strategies to express and display multi-dimensional, spatial ,multi-objective and uncertain data.
-What’s data visualizationInformation visualization or visual communication, = processing abstract data into a concrete form to be perceived by user, i.e encoding data into visual objects (such as points or lines)Goal : communicate information clearly and efficientlyImportance of visualization : making complex data accessibleStructured decision making : Structured process to make rational and relatively optimal decisions in complex.
+Explore the design strategies to express and display multi-dimensional, spatial ,multi-objective and uncertain data.
+What’s data visualization
+Information visualization or visual communication,
+= processing abstract data into a concrete form to be perceived by user, i.e encoding data into visual objects (such as points or lines)
+Goal : communicate information clearly and efficiently Importance of visualization : making complex data accessible Structured decision making : Structured process to make rational and relatively optimal decisions in complex.
 Formal application of common sense when too complcated for an informal one Clear visualization helps understand complex data . high-dimensional outputs require sophisticated analytical approaches.
 Effective data visualization includes inter-disciplnary considerations ranging from the fields from graphic design, visual art, perceptual psychology and cognitive science